debuggify/debuggify.github.com/docs/guides/simple/README.md

     project1.error('Oops! something breaks');

+## Managing Messages Levels

+There are following level available

+  -  TRACE: 0
+  -  INFO: 1
+  -  WARN: 2
+  -  ERROR: 3
+  -  SILENT: 4

+### Update single level

+To turning off warn messages

+    // All warn messages will be ignored after this. project1.setFlag('warn', true);

+Similarly to re-enable warn messages

+    // All warn messages will no longer be ignored. project1.setFlag('warn', false);

+This works same for other events.

+### Update multiple levels

+To select any level

+    // This will collect message >= WARN project1.setLevel(2);

+Calling `setLevel` on a logger will remove all of the previous helper methods for the old levels and define helper methods for the new levels.

 ## Custom Events

 Apart from the general log warn error, you can even create custom events to keep track of whats going on.